terraform-google-modules/terraform-google-sap/examples/sap_hana_simple_example/README.md

 ## Integration Tests

+### Additional APIs

+A project with the additional following APIs enabled must be used to host the resources of this module:

+- Google Cloud Storage JSON API: `storage.googleapis.com`

 ### Additional Service Account Permissions
 If you need to run integration tests, the service for deploying resources needs the following additional permissions: